Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 The city experiences a tropical rainforest climate.
 This translates to consistently high temperatures and significant rainfall throughout the year.

 Buenaventura's climate stays warm and humid all year.
 Average daily temperatures generally range from 25°C to 28°C (77°F to 82°F).
 Humidity levels remain high, often exceeding 80%.
-Rainfall is very heavy, with annual averages over 7,000 mm (275 inches).
+Precipitation is very heavy, with annual averages over 7,000 mm (275 inches).
 This creates Buenaventura one of the wettest places globally.
 While there is no true dry season, rainfall can be a little less intense from January to March.
 Expect rain showers daily, regardless of the month.

 Buenaventura does not experience traditional monsoons or hurricanes.
 However, the region sees prolonged periods of intense rainfall.
 This may result in localized flooding and landslides, especially during the rainiest months.
 Tropical storms can form in the Pacific, occasionally influencing coastal weather.
 Temperatures are consistently hot and humid, with little variation.
 Always be ready for rain.